DNC RECOMMENDATIONS FOR COMBATING ONLINE DISINFORMATION

 1. Promote authoritative news over highly engaging news in content algorithms

-Social media algorithms are largely responsible for deciding what appears in our feeds and how prominently it appears.
-The decisions made by these algorithms are incredibly consequential, having the power to manipulate the beliefs and actions of billions of users around the world.
-Most social media algorithms are designed to maximize time spent on a site, which when applied to news tends to create a “race down the brain stem” – boosting the most attention-grabbing, outrageous, and false content.
+Social media algorithms are largely responsible for determining what appears in our feeds and how prominently it appears.
+The decisions made by these algorithms are incredibly consequential, having the power to shape the beliefs and actions of billions of users around the world.
+Most social media algorithms are designed to maximize time spent on a site, which when applied to news tends to create a “race to the bottom of the brain stem”—boosting the most attention-grabbing, outrageous, and false content.

 YouTube has partnered with its sister-company Google to introduce PageRank into its news search and recommendation algorithm, raising the search visibility of authoritative news sources.
 Google uses a number of objective signals to determine page authority (ex. ranking news sources that do original reporting higher and sites that steal content lower).
 These signals have also been integrated into YouTube’s “Up Next” algorithm, which is responsible for ~70% of watch time on the site.

-Twitter has employed anti-spam measures but has made little attempt to establish domain or account authority in algorithms, often boosting disinformation’s virality on the platform.
+Twitter has employed anti-spam measures but has made little attempt to establish domain or account authority in algorithms, often boosting disinformation’s virality.

 Snap’s Discover tab is open to authorized publishers only.
 Media partners publishing to Discover are vetted by Snap’s team of journalists and required to fact-check their content for accuracy.
 Within Discover, Snap does not elevate authoritative news sources over tabloid and viral news & opinion sites.